eridesigns/responsive-nav/README.md

-# responsive-nav
+# Responsive Navigation
-Figuring out how to create a responsive nav with JavaScript from scratch
+Figuring out how to create a simple responsive nav with JavaScript from scratch